 - Geographic datum transformations

 - Vertical datum transformations

 - Mobile datum transformations

 The ArcGIS SDKs for mobile platforms currently support the full set of datum transformations listed in the Datum transformations and Grid-based datum transformation PDFs.
-Previously, the mobile platforms supported a subset of datum transformations, which are shown in the table below.
+Previously, the mobile platforms supported a subset of datum transformations.